David Oh

 David Henry Oh (born March 8, 1960) is an American attorney and politician who served as a Republican member of the Philadelphia City Council from 2012 to 2023.
-He was the first Asian American elected to the city council.
+He was the first Asian American and Korean American elected to the city council.
 Oh was the Republican nominee in the 2023 Philadelphia mayoral election.

 Early life and education

-Oh was born in Philadelphia on March 8, 1960.
+Oh was born in Philadelphia on March 8, 1960, the son of Korean immigrants.
 He grew up in Cobbs Creek.
-His father, Ki Hang Oh, was a pastor.
+His father, Ki Hang Oh, was the founder and pastor of the first Korean American church in Philadelphia.

 Oh graduated from Dickinson College and Rutgers Law School.
 He became a member of the Pennsylvania Bar Association in 1985.

 Career

 After graduating from law school, Oh worked for three years as an Assistant District Attorney in Philadelphia.
 He resigned to join the U.S. Army in 1988 and served until 1992 as a 2nd lieutenant in the Army National Guard.
 He returned to Philadelphia and opened a solo law firm.
 In 2008, he merged his firm with Zarwin Baum DeVito Kaplan Schaer Toddy, P.C.

 Prior to running for office, Oh worked for Mayor Ed Rendell's transition team as well as on Governor Tom Ridge's trade mission to South Korea.